sverma2903/VizIt/README.md

 ## Acknowledgments

-- This project leverages the Orion library by [AshishKumar4](https://github.com/AshishKumar4/Orion) for agent-based interactions.
+- This project leverages the [Orion](https://github.com/AshishKumar4/Orion) library for agent-based interactions.
-- Special thanks to the contributors of OpenAI’s language models and the Python data science ecosystem.
+- Thanks to the contributors of OpenAI’s language models and the Python data science ecosystem for making projects like Vizit possible.
 ```

-Feel free to adjust any sections as needed to best fit your project’s specifics.
+---

+This `README.md` provides a thorough explanation of the library, how to use it, real example log output, and visualization examples.
+Adjust the paths and images as needed for your repository and environment.